Chakaa/cookie-garden-helper-reloaded/README.md

 ***Note:*** mouse over the message *Plot saved*, to see what was saved.

 The option **Rotate Soil** :
-  - **ON** - The soil is automatically changed to clay if there are more mature seeds than young.
-Or to wood chips if there are more young seeds.
+  - **ON** - The soil is automatically changed to clay or wood chips if there are more mature seeds than young.
+Or to fertilizer if there are more young seeds.
   - **OFF** - The soild will not change on its own.

 ### Manual tools